Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 The four parameters are:

-hInstance – handle to the current instance of the application.
-The operating system uses this value to identify the executable (EXE) when loaded in memory.
+hInstance – A handle to the current instance of the application.
+The operating system uses this value to identify the executable (EXE) when it is loaded into memory.

-hPrevInstance – used in 16-bit applications to provide a handle to the previous application instance.
-For a Win32-based application, this parameter is always NULL and has no meaning.
+hPrevInstance – Used in 16-bit applications to provide a handle to the previous application instance.
+In a Win32-based application, this parameter is always NULL and has no meaning.

-pCmdLine – is a pointer to a null-terminated string used to pass command line parameters to Windows programs.
+pCmdLine – A pointer to a null-terminated string used to pass command-line parameters to Windows programs.

-nCmdShow – is a flag that says whether the main application window will be minimised, maximised, or shown normally.
+nCmdShow – A flag that specifies whether the main application window is minimised, maximised, or shown normally.

 The function returns an int value.
 Although the operating system does not utilise this value, it can convey a status code to another program.